 - A completed application.

-- Two letters of recommendation with recommendation cover sheet from persons familiar with the applicant’s academic work, professional work, vocational commitment, and suitability for the role of counselor are required.
+- Three letters of recommendation with recommendation cover sheet from persons familiar with the applicant’s academic work, professional work, vocational commitment, and suitability for the role of counselor are required.
 Ideally, these letters will come from former professors and/or employers who can comment on the suitability of the applicant for graduate study.

 - A letter of intent from the applicant outlining career objectives and goals.
 The letter should be 400-600 words in length.
 It will be evaluated for content and grammatical and mechanical correctness.